 (b) the Authority may require the responsible authority to respond to any submissions made in respect of that report or information in such manner as the Authority thinks fit.

-(6) Despite subsections (3), (4) and (5), if a scheme Act provides for the timing and procedure of the public review of a scheme —
+(6) Despite subsections (3) to (5), if a scheme Act provides for the timing and procedure of the public review of a scheme —

 (a) the responsible authority shall incorporate in the report on the scheme any environmental review undertaken in compliance with a requirement made under subsection (1)(a); and

-(b) the provisions of the scheme Act relating to that public review shall apply to the scheme with that environmental review incorporated in that report and subsections (3), (4) and (5) shall not so apply.
+(b) the provisions of the scheme Act relating to that public review shall apply to the scheme with that environmental review incorporated in that report and subsections (3) to (5) shall not so apply.

 (7) In subsection (6) —